What I Learned At Saatchi & Saatchi Advertising – It Is Relevant Today

 Within a year however – by June 1987, DFS was merged with Saatchi & Saatchi Compton, the US subsidiary of Saatchi & Saatchi.
 At that point the merged business became the largest agency in New York with billings of $2.3B.

-At the time of the purchase, I was the General Manger of our small Minneapolis office.
-I was excited by the purchase and thought that being a part of one of the world’s leading (and most famous) agencies would deliver one of my dreams — to work internationally.
-In fact, that happened in 1992 when I moved to Saatchi London to run new business and the Johnson & Johnson account across 10 offices.
+At the time of the purchase, I was the General Manager of our Minneapolis office.
+I was excited by the purchase and thought that being a part of the world’s leading (and most famous) agencies would deliver one of my dreams — to work internationally.
+In fact, that happened in 1992 when I moved to Saatchi London to run European Business development and the Johnson & Johnson account across 10 offices.

 What I Learned At Saatchi & Saatchi Advertising